eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/032-reference/016-menus/032-refactor.md

 <tr><td>Move</td>
 <td>Alt+Shift+V</td>
 <td>Moves a file to a different folder. <br /><br />
-To move a file, select it from the PHP Explorer view.<br /><br />
+To move a file, select it from the Project Explorer view.<br /><br />
 A Move dialog will open.
 Select the required folder and click Preview to see all changes that will be made as a result of the Move.<br /><br />
 Click OK to implement your changes and move the file.
 All references to the file will be automatically updated to reflect its new location.</td></tr>
 <tr><td>Rename</td>
 <td>Alt+Shift+R</td>
 <td>Renames a file or element.<br /><br />
-To rename a file, select it from the PHP Explorer view.
-To rename an element within a file select it from the PHP Explorer view or highlight it in the editor view.<br /><br />
+To rename a file, select it from the Project Explorer view.
+To rename an element within a file select it from the Project Explorer view or highlight it in the editor view.<br /><br />
 A rename dialog will open.
 Enter the new name and click Preview to see all changes that will be made as a result of the rename.<br /><br />
 Click OK to implement your changes.
 All references to the file / element will be automatically updated to reflect the change.</td></tr>
 <tr><td>Extract Method</td>